minhhai2209/forge-docs-snapshot/mirror/app-compatibility/index.md

 ```
 ```

+### Limitations and considerations

+Forge apps that are compatible with multiple Atlassian apps are subject to the following constraints:

+* They can only be listed on Marketplace as paid apps; free listings are not supported.
+* Of the supported Atlassian apps, only Jira or Confluence can be set as the required Atlassian app; Compass can only be added as an optional app.

 ### Tutorials

 To learn how to build an Forge app that is compatible with multiple Atlassian apps, or to change